Ergonomic Tips for Working From Home

 Yikes!
 This just won’t do, we need to do something about it!

 Here are a few tips that should help you to stay happy and healthy in your home office.

-If like us, your daily tasks involve a lot of phone calls, Microsoft Teams video and audio meetings, you should definitely consider going hands-free.
+If like us, your daily tasks involve a lot of phone calls, and Microsoft Teams video and audio meetings, you should definitely consider going hands-free.

-By investing in a headset you are relieving yourself of repetitive tasks, strain and your working day will be more comfortable.
+By investing in a headset you are relieving yourself of repetitive tasks and strain – your working day will be more comfortable.

 This is probably the most common way that home-workers go wrong with ergonomics – I’m guilty of it too!

-During the first few months of lockdown I was sitting on a wooden (yes wooden) fold away chair (ouch!).
-You wont be surprised to hear that it started to give me a sore back!
+During the first few months of lockdown, I was sitting on a wooden (yes wooden) fold-away chair (ouch!).
+You won’t be surprised to hear that it started to give me a sore back!